jupyter-book/mystmd/packages/jtex/docs/document.md

 : The letter of the affiliation, starting at "A".
 If there are more letters than 26, they will be repeated ("AA").

 value (`Affiliation`)
-: This contains most of the same affiliation fields (name, institution, department, address, city, state, postal_code, country, isni, ringgold, ror, url, email, phone, fax).
+: This contains most of the same affiliation fields (name, institution, department, address, city, state, postal_code, country, doi, isni, ringgold, ror, url, email, phone, fax).
 : This field is deprecated and will be removed when all templates are updated.
 For new templates, please use the values directly on the affiliation (e.g. `affiliation.name`, not `affiliation.value.name`)

 The authors and affiliations are often the most complex part of the template, the following statements can give you some ideas of how to use the above properties.